Subdomains, Addon Domains And Parked Domains

 Typically, you will want to install WordPress either in the ‘root’ directory of your server (i.e. what visitors see when they type in your domain address – e.g. www.mydomain.com) or in a subfolder of your domain (e.g. www.mydomain.com/blog).

-Depending on what you want to achieve and your digital business strategy, you may also decide to do things like:
+Depending on your needs and your digital business strategy, you may also decide to do things like:

 • Register multiple domain names for different products or services,